2022–23 Navy Midshipmen men's basketball team

 The 2022–23 Navy Midshipmen men's basketball team represented the United States Naval Academy in the 2022–23 NCAA Division I men's basketball season.
 The Midshipmen, led by 12th-year head coach Ed DeChellis, played their home games at Alumni Hall in Annapolis, Maryland as members of the Patriot League.

+The Midshipmen finished the season 18–12, 11–7 in Patriot League play, to tie for second place.
+As the No. 2 seed in the Patriot League tournament, they were upset in the quarterfinal round by No. 7 seed American.

 Previous season

-The Midshipmen finished the 2021–22 season 21–11, 12–6 in Patriot League play to finish in second place.
+The Midshipmen finished the 2021–22 season 21–11, 12–6 in Patriot League play, to finish in second place.
 In the Patriot League tournament, they defeated American and Boston University, before falling to Colgate in the championship game.